US stocks move higher following signs of trade progress

-NEW YORK — U.S. stocks moved higher in early trading on Monday over renewed optimism for a trade agreement and several blockbuster deals.
+NEW YORK — Stocks moved higher in afternoon trading on Wall Street Monday following renewed optimism for a trade agreement and several blockbuster deals.

 Investors are also starting the week with several big deal announcements.
 Charles Schwab is buying rival TD Ameritrade for about $26 billion.
 French luxury group LVMH is paying $16.2 billion for Tiffany.

-Technology stocks were the biggest winners in the early going.
-Nvidia rose 3.4% and Intel gained 1.3%.
-Many of the companies in the tech sector are sensitive to swings in trade sentiment because they rely on China for sales and supply chains.
+Technology stocks were the biggest winners.
+Nvidia rose 4.4% and Intel gained 1.9%.
+Many of the companies in the sector are sensitive to swings in trade sentiment because they rely on China for sales and supply chains.

 Health care companies and a wide range of retailers also made solid gains.